 Valerie Amos, Master, University College, says, ‘Univ North is transformational for Univ, enabling us to further realise our ambitions with respect to academic excellence, diversity and inclusion.
 Generous support from our alumni has made this project possible.
 It will enhance the experience of our students and benefit our whole community.’

-Main contractor SDC is already on site (above - picture from December 2022) and Angela anticipates that the first study bedrooms for students should become available by 2024, with most of the rest of Phase 1 complete in 2025.
-Phase 1 includes everything except Terrace Pavilion and 27 Staverton Road, and was given wings last year by a significant donation $35 million by David Frederick and Sophie Lynn.
+Main contractor SDC is doing preliminary work on site (above - picture from December 2022) and Angela anticipates that the first study bedrooms for students should become available by 2024, with most of the rest of Phase 1 complete in 2025.
+Phase 1 includes everything except Terrace Pavilion and 27 Staverton Road, and was given wings last year by a significant donation of $35 million by David Frederick and Sophie Lynn.
 So barring another English Civil War, Univ North looks fair set to take shape very quickly.

 A rich variety of insights, images and news and information about Univ North can be found at www.univ.ox.ac.uk